buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 **+1d6 or -1d6**: is a bonus or penalty to a check.
 Add or subtract a 6-sided die roll from the check.
 The maximum penalty brings the number of dice rolled to 0, and the maximum bonus to +3d6.

-**Ability scores**:   also called characteristics or stats.
+**Ability scores**:   Also called characteristics or stats.
 Each character has 6 Ability Scores: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
-The higher the score, the greater the value or ability of the character in that specific area.
+The higher the score, the greater the character' \*\*s ability in that specific area.

 	**Action**:  An Action represents what a character does in a time interval.
 Everything the character does is measured in Actions.
 Fighting, casting Spells, picking locks, drinking potions, moving...
 In each round, you can take 3 Actions.
 An Action lasts about 3 seconds.

-**Attack Roll (AR)**:  is an Attack check (Weapon Proficiency + Strength/Dexterity + Feats + capabilities given by weapon list...) against Defense (armor + shield + Feats + magic...).
-The Attack Roll can be melee (that is, for creatures close to your weapon, at melee distance) or ranged (for bows, crossbows, but also thrown daggers...).
+**Attack Roll (AR)**:  is an attack check (Weapon Proficiency + Strength/Dexterity + Feats + capabilities given by the weapon list...) against Defense (armor + shield + Feats + magic...).
+An Attack Roll can be melee (for creatures close to your weapon) or ranged (for bows, crossbows, and thrown daggers...).
 Read the combat chapter carefully.

-**Bonus**:  any modifier due to external, environmental, magical, or circumstantial factors, or decided by the Game Master, is a bonus or penalty applied to the dice roll or the difficulty of the check.
+**Bonus**:  Any modifier due to external, environmental, magical, or circumstantial factors, or decided by the Game Master, is a bonus or penalty applied to the dice roll or the difficulty of the check.

-**Casting Spells under attack, threat, distraction...**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, they must make a Magic Check.
+**Casting Spells while Distracted or after a Recent Wound**: when a spellcaster wants to use Magic but is disturbed, has been wounded in the same round, or is otherwise distracted during the casting of a spell, they must make a Magic Check.

-**Check/Test**:  a check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
+**Check/Test**:  A check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
 If you don' \*\*t have the Skill, you roll 2d6 + the Ability Score modifier.

 **Class**: In OBSS there are no classes.
 Each character is built based on what they can do; you won' \*\*t find the word Class in the manual.
 Each character is unique and defined by their choices.

-**Critical Success/Critical Failure in Magic test** : if the player passes the Magic Check with a critical result, the spell may be spectacularly modified; conversely, bad things could happen to the spellcaster.
+**Critical Success/Critical Failure in Magic test** : If the player passes the Magic Check with a critical result, the spell may be spectacularly modified; conversely, bad things could happen to the spellcaster.

-**Damage Reduction (DR)**:   some creatures have an innate resistance to damage and wounds.
+**Damage Reduction (DR)**:   Some creatures have an innate resistance to damage and wounds.
 This resistance is denoted as DR. Damage is reduced after all resistances and Saving Throws.

 **Defense**:  Defense means the total value obtained from 10 + Shield + Armor + Dexterity + various bonuses.
 It represents the ability to avoid being hit and wounded.
 An enemy with high Defense could be extremely agile or have *thick skin* that is highly resistant to injury.